 All Board and Train dogs begin with a private evaluation by Laurie Buffington.
-Laurie will observe your dog in a variety of settings — alone, with you, with other dogs, and will interact with your dog herself, all with the goal of gaining some understanding of who your dog is, and how they will best learn.
+Laurie will observe your dog in a variety of settings — alone, with you, with other dogs, and will interact with your dog herself, all with the goal of gaining some understanding of who your dog is and how they will best learn.

 Please visit our How To Start and Private Evaluations pages for more information regarding your evaluation.

 Environmental exposure drives much of the learning process for your dog when they are here for Board and Train.
-The “exposures” include but are not limited to, learning tolerance, lowering reactivity, increasing impulse control, and facilitating the work/play interactions in a social group with multiple dogs.
-However life at Dog Days is not “all school – all the time”, and there is plenty of time allotted every day for your dog to just be a dog!
+The “exposures” include but are not limited to learning tolerance, lowering reactivity, increasing impulse control, and facilitating the work/play interactions in a social group with multiple dogs.
+However, life at Dog Days is not all school, all the time and there is plenty of time allotted every day for your dog to just be a dog!

-Even during down time dogs are learning.
+Even during downtime dogs are learning.
 At some point during the day, every dog takes part in a supervised, non-competitive chew time in which they receive a “high value” treat, like a raw bone, to allow for masseter muscle massage.
 The masseter muscles are the large, facial cheek muscles used during chewing.
 Research reveals that the use of the masseter muscles during chewing has a natural relaxation effect for dogs.

-At the conclusion of your dog’s stay initial stay, Dog Days trainers conduct a personalized training session with the owner.
+At the conclusion of your dog’s initial stay, Dog Days trainers conduct a personalized training session with the owner.
 The training session allows our trainers to show you what your dog has learned and how to correctly reinforce the training so that it is transferred and applied to your home environment.
 Training sessions typically include coaching from our trainers, as well as time for the client to practice these skills so they are comfortable reinforcing the training on their own.

-Insofar as scheduling is concerned, owners need to remember that when dropping off their dog, to bring a clearly labeled and appropriate amount of food for the entire length of the stay, as well as any medications or special treatments that your dog needs.
-There will be additional charges If you forget your pup’s food or do not bring enough for the length of their stay.
+As far as scheduling is concerned, owners need to remember that when dropping off their dog, to bring a clearly labeled and appropriate amount of food for the entire length of the stay, as well as any medications or special treatments that your dog needs.
+There will be additional charges if you forget your pup’s food or do not bring enough for the length of their stay.
 We are happy to provide our food for your dog for an additional fee, we just ask that you arrange this prior to their drop off.
 We require emergency vet information and secondary contact information if you will not be available by phone or email.
 In addition, we require a 50% deposit at the time of drop-off as well as a signed liability release.
 There is an additional $10 charge PER DAY for all calendar holidays including spring break and a $25 late fee for all appointments that arrive 15min or later without notice.
-Furthermore, all holiday reservations (i.e. Xmas, Easter, Spring Break) will require a NON-REFUNDABLE 20% DEPOSIT.
+Furthermore, all holiday reservations (i.e. Christmas, Easter, Spring Break) will require a NON-REFUNDABLE 20% DEPOSIT.
 Drop-off and pick-up times can be scheduled by phone or email anytime between Monday and Saturday.
 Dog Days is closed on Sundays.

-MOST IMPORTANTLY, WE MUST BE NOTIFIED PRIOR TO DROPOFF, OF ANY CURRENT INJURY YOUR DOG IS EXPERIENCING.
+MOST IMPORTANTLY, WE MUST BE NOTIFIED PRIOR TO DROP OFF, OF ANY CURRENT INJURY YOUR DOG IS EXPERIENCING.
 Dog Days is a very physically demanding environment and is not appropriate for a dog who is dealing with any sort of physically limiting injury.

 We understand that sometimes “life happens” to disrupt the schedule that you have arranged.
-We at Dog Days ask that owners do your best to keep your appointments, and if something unexpected occurs, to please call ahead with as much notice as you can provide.
+Our team at Dog Days asks that owners do your best to keep your appointments, and if something unexpected occurs, please call ahead with as much notice as you can provide.
 We raise these concerns due to the rigorous schedules in our dog programming.
 Every day dogs are being trained, worked, or are just out playing.
 We regulate the programming and maintain the dogs’ safety according to scheduled appointment times.
 In maintaining consistency with our philosophy/mission, it is best for our operations that dogs that arrive without notice and outside of their scheduled appointment times will not be accepted.
 In addition, we regret that NO SHOWS will be still charged for their appointment time.
 One final point that we would like our existing and potential clients to remember is that in addition to a boarding and training facility, Dog Days is also our private residence, so when the front gate is closed, it means that Dog Days Training Center is also closed.
 We appreciate your understanding.